Phoenixcoder-6/Basic-Python-Problems/README.md

 # Basic-Python-Problems
-This is the collection of basic coding problems.
+This is a collection of basic coding problems.

 *Problems on Array*